The Three Gifts From the Wise Men - a Christmas Story

 Avishai stared ahead.
 Weakly, he said, his voice wavering, “More important than gold or myrrh is the life of my son.
 How can that replace him?”

-Jesus said, “Your loss is a type for the loss our Father who is in heaven will suffer.
+“Your loss," Jesus explained, "is a type for the loss our Father who is in heaven will suffer.
 He will give His only Son, just as you have given yours.
-But had this sacrifice not been, then a more permanent loss will have come between you and your son.”
+But if this sacrifice were not to happen, then a more permanent loss will have come between you and your son.”

 “I do not understand your words.”